iPSC Market Report; 327 Pages

 With an online readership of nearly one million viewers per year, BioInformant is a U.S. market research firm with nearly 15 years of experience.
 As the first and only market research firm to specialize in the stem cell industry, BioInformant research has been cited by the Wall Street Journal, Xconomy, and Vogue Magazine.
 Headquartered in Washington, DC, BioInformant is strategically positioned to be near the National Institutes of Health (NIH), the U.S. FDA, the Maryland Biotech Corridor, and policy makers on Capital Hill.

 To create this report, BioInformant’s analysts interviewed hundreds of highly regarded iPSC industry leaders, including those those featured here.
-These KOLs include Kaz Hirao (President & COO of FUJIFILM CDI), Ross Macdonald (CEO of Cynata Therapeutics), Robin Smith (CEO of ORIG3N), Paul Wotton (Board Member of Cynata Therapeutics), and Yutaka Yamaguchi (President of FUJIFILM Irvine Scientific), among many others.
+These KOLs include Kaz Hirao (President & COO of FUJIFILM CDI), Ross Macdonald (CEO of Cynata Therapeutics), Robin Smith (CEO of ORIG3N), Paul Wotton (Board Member of Cynata Therapeutics), and Yutaka Yamaguchi (President of FUJIFILM Irvine Scientific), and others.

 The content within this report was compiled using a diverse range of sources, as described in this Research Methodology.